 The son and grandson of Army officers, McChrystal graduated from West Point in 1976 and trained at the Special Forces School in Fort Bragg, North Carolina.
 He was later commissioned as an infantry officer and spent much of his career commanding special operations and airborne infantry units.
 During the Persian Gulf War, McChrystal served on a Joint Special Operations Task Force and commanded the 75th Ranger Regiment.
 He was promoted to brigadier general in 2001.He also completed year-long fellowships at Harvard’s John F. Kennedy School of Government in 1997 and at the Council on Foreign Relations in 2000.

 Theoretical Physicist, Professor, Futurist and New York Times Best-selling Author

-Dr. Kaku holds the Henry Semat Chair in Theoretical Physics at the City Univ. of New York.
-He graduated from Harvard University in 1968 (summa cum laude and 1st in his physics class).
-He received his Ph.D. in physics from the Univ. of Calif. at Berkeley in 1972, and been a professor at CUNY for almost 30 years.
-He has taught at Harvard and Princeton as well.
+Kaku holds the Henry Semat Chair in Theoretical Physics at the City University of New York, where he has been a faculty member for almost 30 years.
+He has also taught at Princeton and Harvard, where he graduated summa cum laude and first in his physics class from Harvard in 1968.
+Kaku received his Ph.D. in Physics from the Univ. of Calif. at Berkeley in 1972.